My Evolving Approach to Financial Education

 My gut instinct has been pointing me toward behavioral finance for some time now.
 I can’t dispute the necessity of behavioral finance in building personal wealth.
-To me, our wealth is not peg on the amount of money or investments we already have, but on our behavior and our mindset.
+To me, our wealth is not pegged on the amount of money or investments we already have, but on our behavior and our mindset.

 However, teaching behavioral finance is difficult to implement in financial education seminars.
 You have to compel your audience to unlearn a lot.
-For example, rational economic models dissolve under the reality that the people are irrational.
+For example, rational economic models dissolve under the reality that people are irrational.
 Quite often, people won’t make the right decision because they don’t feel like it.
 You will always find procrastination as the villain here.

-Remember: mindset and behavior must be corrected first, before any financial strategies come into play.
+Remember: mindset and behavior must be corrected first before any financial strategies come into play.

 Not your average Behavioral Studies

-I am now committed to bringing insights on behavioral finance through my blogs and seminars.
+I am now committed to bringing insights into behavioral finance through my blogs and seminars.
 These insights will be backed up by empirical evidence reflecting Filipino behavioral traits.
 Keep in touch with my blog or my Facebook page for new behavioral studies.

 Game Design is my thing!

 Because some studies are best delivered through games and because I am passionate about game design, why not combine the two.
 Without a doubt, this is the best part of my work because it’s been my hobby.
 My game development venture aims to make players aware of their behavior under certain circumstances, which may reflect their financial behavior…or not—either way, I’m making things fun for everyone.

 Nothing beats good old surveys.
 Surely, I will expand my studies through other experimental methods.
 But for now, since I’m starting out, simple questionnaires and games may do.